 - Shops, schools and community services are available within 2km of the property.

-- There is a vehicular track running from Cobbs Hill Rd to a cleared and approved house site in the north east corner of the property.
+- There is a vehicular track running from Cobbs Hill Rd to a cleared house site in the north east corner of the property.
 There are several other vehicular tracks on the property that provide good access to boundaries and also have potential use as fire-breaks.

 - Reticulated water runs close to the entrance off Cobbs Hill Rd on the northern boundary and is also available along the southern boundary.